oemof/tespy/docs/advanced_tutorials/develop_components.rst

         :start-after: [sec_10]
         :end-before: [sec_11]

-2. Get mandatory constraints
+2. Add mandatory constraints
 ----------------------------

-The next step is to get the mandatory constraints.
+The next step is to add the mandatory constraints.
 To do this, a method is created that adds an additional constraint to the dictionary of mandatory constraints.